leonsi7/GamaServerConnector/README.md

 - Load, play, pause and stop experiment on it
 - Send expressions and asks
 - See all the message sent and received from Gama Server

+This tool was fully programmed by Léon Sillano - IRD/ACROSS Lab - 2023/2024